Corrosion and Rusting

-Corrosion is the oxidation of metals by reaction with oxygen and water.
-Rusting of iron is the most common example and requires both oxygen and water.
+Corrosion is the degradation of metals by oxidation reactions with atmospheric oxygen and moisture.
+Rusting specifically refers to the corrosion of iron and iron-containing alloys (steel).

 Rusting of Iron